johnmccullock/Astroids/README.md

 # Astroids
 Java implementation of the classic Asteroids game.
+I think every student programmer has made their own version of Asteroids, and I couldn't resist.

+This is some of my oldest code, and is fraught with code stink.
+Every time I look back at this code, I roll my eyes and have to resist the urge to smack myself for all the silly design mistakes, confusing code, and generally inefficient functions.
+The code works, but reading it might cause your eyes to bleed.
+You've been warned.

 The True Type Font included with this jar file, "Vectorb.ttf", was created by ck at ckrule@geocities.com.
 Vectorb.ttf is licensed for non-commercial use, and the license is outline below: